foglamp/foglamp-south-http/README.rst

 foglamp-south-http
 ==================

-FogLAMP South Plugin for http
+FogLAMP South Plugin for http listener, Listen for the readings block payload